FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 ARC instruction
 -----------------

-Click the "ARC" command node to enter the node graph editing interface
+Click the "ARC" command node to enter the node graph editing interface.

 The arc motion contains two points.
 The first point is the transition point in the middle of the arc, and the second point is the end point.
 Both the transition point and the end point can be offset or not.
 You can choose to offset based on the base coordinate system or offset based on the tool coordinate.
-Shift, set x, y, z, rx, ry, rz offset, the end point can set a smooth transition radius to achieve continuous motion effect
+Shift, set x, y, z, rx, ry, rz offset, the end point can set a smooth transition radius to achieve continuous motion effect.

 "ARC" command node, parameters:

 - Arc middle point: teaching point
 - Whether to offset: No/base coordinate offset/tool ​​coordinate offset.
-When No is selected, the dx~drz parameter values ​​will not take effect.
+When No is selected, the dx~drz parameter values ​​will not take effect
 - dx~drz: offset
 - Arc end point: teaching point
 - Whether to offset: No/base coordinate offset/tool ​​coordinate offset.
-When No is selected, the dx~drz parameter values ​​will not take effect.
+When No is selected, the dx~drz parameter values ​​will not take effect
 - dx~drz: offset
 - Debugging speed (%): 0 ~ 100
 - Stop: false/true.
 When true is selected, the smooth transition parameter value does not take effect.